 An instructor who identifies a possible departure from academic integrity must fill out the Notice of Investigation Form [PDF].
 Completing the form supplies the student with all of the information required by the Regulations, including:

 The instructor should use the Notice of Investigation form [PDF] provided by the Faculty of Arts and Science.
 (Limited space is provided, so please feel free to attach a separate letter if you would like.)
 So long as the case is under investigation, instructors should address all matters to the student as "possible," or "apparent" departures from academic integrity.

-Instructors are advised to email the student advising them that a Notice of Investigation is being mailed to their local address (obtained from SOLUS) and that a response is expected within 10 days.
+Instructors are advised to email the student at their Queen's email account and advise them that a response is expected within 10 days.